oauthstuff/app2app-evolution/README.md

 If an IDP app is responsible for several hundred domains, the app has to register an Android App Link for every single domain.
 If one of these registrations fails, none of them would be valid.
-Additionally, the IDP app has to download a document from every single domain (JJH: I don't understand this point - did it mean "the OS has to download..."?).
+Additionally, the OS has to download a document from every single domain.
 This could be a problem in situations like low bandwidth or high latency networks.

 To solve this the Relying Party could add the package name to the intent that opens the redirect URL.
 This would ensure that the